-Bitumen, also known as asphalt, is a substance that forms through the distillation of crude oil.
+Bitumen, also known as asphalt in the United States, is a substance that forms through the distillation of crude oil.
 It has waterproofing and adhesive properties.
 Bitumen production through distillation removes lighter crude oil components, such as gasoline and diesel, leaving the "heavier" bitumen behind.
 The producer often refines it several times to improve its grade.
 Bitumen can also occur in nature: Deposits of naturally occurring bitumen form at the bottom of ancient lakes, where prehistoric organisms have since decayed and have been subjected to heat and pressure.
-How to cite this paper: Shubham Thakur | Prof. Sandeep K Shrivastava "An Experimental Study on Bituminous Mix Design using Different Percentage of Crumb Rubber to Improve the Strength of